FSlyne/gnote/readme.md

 Crash Prevention: Custom User-Agent handling to prevent Google Drive from blocking the Electron embedded view.

 Security: Implemented Content Security Policy (CSP) and restricted webview permissions (no popups) for safety.

+Resilience: Tag loading and Drive search calls timeout with user-visible errors instead of freezing the UI.

 7. User Interface
 Resizable Layout: The right sidebar (Scanner) can be resized or toggled on/off.